Joseph Wright (American painter): Benjamin Franklin

 Paitence Wright was a supporter of the American Revolution, and wartime tensions in London led to her move her portrait studio/wax museum to Paris in 1780.
 Her friend Benjamin Franklin came to Paris in 1782, as chief of the American delegation to negotiate a treaty to end the Revolutionary War.
 The chief of the British delegation, Richard Oswald, commissioned 26-year-old Joseph Wright to paint a portrait of Franklin.
 Rather than posing for many tedious hours, Franklin urged Wright to base his portrait on a small 1778 pastel portrait by French artist Joseph-Siffred Duplessis owned by Franklin.
 The pose was the same, but Wright's portrait was life-size, and he changed the clothing and background.
-His correspondence confirms that Franklin indeed did sit for him.
+Wright's correspondence confirms that Franklin indeed did sit for him.
 Franklin was pleased with the portrait, and commissioned Wright to paint a copy as a gift for a friend.
 Wright painted seven known versions of the portrait.
-The life portrait is in the Yale University Art Gallery, the "Franklin" copy is in the National Gallery of Art, and other copies are in the Royal Society of London, the Pennsylvania Academy of the Fine Arts, the Museum of Fine Arts Boston, and elsewhere.
+The life portrait is in the Yale University Art Gallery, the "Franklin" replica is in the National Gallery of Art, and other replicas are in the Royal Society of London, the Pennsylvania Academy of the Fine Arts, the Museum of Fine Arts Boston, and elsewhere.

 Following seven years in Europe, Wright returned to America in 1782, with a letter of recommendation from Franklin to George Washington.